haoranyu/Pampoo/README.md

 If you are about to make some contribution to it, you can do `npm install` and everything will work for you then.

 ### Bugs to be solved
 - URLs and Emails are not well treated.
 - Inline code and code blocks still needs to be dealt with.
-- Continuously repeating punctuation are going to be removed.
-- The spacing between numerical value and unit symbol should be updated.

 ### Reference
 [SmartQuotesJS](https://github.com/kellym/smartquotesjs)